 The Senior Preferred Stock Purchase Agreement and the warrant contain covenants that significantly restrict Fannie Mae's business activities.
-These covenants, which are summarized in Fannie Mae's 2017 10-K under the heading "Business-Conservatorship and Treasury Agreements," include a prohibition on the issuance of equity securities (except in limited instances), a prohibition on the payment of dividends or other distributions on Fannie Mae's equity securities (other than the senior preferred stock or the warrant), a prohibition on Fannie Mae's issuance of subordinated debt securities, and limitations on the amount of debt securities Fannie Mae may have outstanding and the size of its mortgage asset portfolio.
+These covenants, which are summarized in Fannie Mae's 2018 10-K under the heading "Business-Conservatorship and Treasury Agreements," include a prohibition on the issuance of equity securities (except in limited instances), a prohibition on the payment of dividends or other distributions on Fannie Mae's equity securities (other than the senior preferred stock or the warrant), a prohibition on Fannie Mae's issuance of subordinated debt securities, and limitations on the amount of debt securities Fannie Mae may have outstanding and the size of its mortgage asset portfolio.

-Recently, officials in the Trump Administration have indicated that resolving the conservatorships of Fannie Mae and Freddie Mac is a priority and that the Administration intends to release a framework for housing finance reform in early 2019.
-On January 3, 2019 President Trump submitted the nomination of Mark Calabria to serve as Director of FHFA for a five-year term.
-Mr. Calabria's Senate confirmation hearing has not yet been scheduled.
-On
+On March 27, 2019, President Trump issued a memorandum on federal housing finance reform directing the U.S. Treasury Secretary to, among other things, develop a plan for administrative and legislative reforms to end the conservatorship of Fannie Mae and Freddie Mac upon completion of specified reforms.
+On January 3, 2019 President Trump submitted the nomination of Mark Calabria to serve as Director of FHFA for a five-year term and the Senate approved the nomination on April 4, 2019.

-January 7, 2019, Joseph Otting, Comptroller of the Currency, became Acting Director of FHFA pending Senate confirmation of Mr. Calabria's nomination.
 As discussed in "Risk Factors - Investment Factors and Risks Related to the Notes - Additional Governmental Actions in the U.S. and Abroad Could Adversely Affect the Market Value of the Notes," the changes in leadership at FHFA could result in significant changes to FHFA's goals for Fannie Mae's conservatorship.

-For additional information, see "Business-Conservatorship and Treasury Agreements-Treasury Agreements-Senior Preferred Stock Purchase Agreement and Related Issuance of Senior Preferred Stock and Common Stock Warrant-Senior Preferred Stock Purchase Agreement" in Fannie Mae's Annual Report on Form 10-K for the year ended December 31, 2017.
+For additional information, see "Business-Conservatorship and Treasury Agreements-Treasury Agreements-Senior Preferred Stock Purchase Agreement and Related Issuance of Senior Preferred Stock and Common Stock Warrant-Senior Preferred Stock Purchase Agreement" in Fannie Mae's Annual Report on Form 10-K for the year ended December 31, 2018.

 Fannie Mae continues to rely on support from Treasury to eliminate any net worth deficits Fannie Mae may experience in the future, which would otherwise trigger Fannie Mae's being placed into receivership.
-Based on consideration of all of the relevant conditions and events affecting Fannie Mae's operations, including its dependence on the U.S. Government, Fannie Mae continues to operate as a going concern and in accordance with its delegation of authority from FHFA.
+Based on consideration of all of the relevant conditions and events affecting Fannie Mae's operations, including its dependence on the U.S. Government, Fannie Mae continues to operate as a going concern and in accordance with FHFA's provision of authority.
 Fannie Mae remains liable for all of Fannie Mae's obligations, including its contractual payment obligations under the Collateral Administration Agreement and the Capital Contribution Agreement.
 The Senior Preferred Stock Purchase Agreement is intended to enhance Fannie Mae's ability to meet its obligations.
 While the Senior Preferred Stock Purchase Agreement provides holders of Fannie Mae's debt securities limited rights to bring proceedings against Treasury if Fannie Mae fails to fulfill its payment obligations, Noteholders will not have the benefit of these rights as the Notes will not be debt obligations of Fannie Mae.